 Eligibility begins at date of hire and vesting occurs in full after five years of service.
 Benefits are payable to an employee who retires at age 60 with a minimum of 10 years of service or an employee who has reached age 58 with at least 15 years of service.
 Certain contracts allow employees with 25 years of service to retire.
-Annual benefits equal 2% per year of service with maximums up to 70% of final salary for each year of credited service except for UAW employees whose annual benefits have been reduced in some cases to 1.75% per year, and for new hires after January 1, 2015, 1.5% per year.
-Employees contribute between 3.0% and 6.0% of their annual salary, based on their bargaining units, until they have attained 33 years of credited service.
+Annual benefits equal 2% per year of service with maximums up to 70% of final salary for each year of credited service.
+Employees contribute between 3.0% and 5.0% of their annual salary, based on their bargaining units, until they have attained 33 years of credited service.
 Some union contracts allow employees to exchange sick or vacation leave for up to 4% additional pension credit (1% for each 25 days exchanged).
 Interest of 5% is credited to the employees' contribution.